INDICATION and IMPORTANT SAFETY INFORMATION

 In patients with chronic renal impairment, acute kidney injury sometimes requiring dialysis has been observed with the use of some GBCAs.
-The risk of acute kidney injury might be lower with Eovist® due to its dual excretory pathways.
 Do not exceed the recommended dose; the risk of acute kidney injury may increase with higher than recommended doses.

 Ensure catheter and venous patency before the injection of Eovist®.
 Extravasation into tissues during Eovist® administration may result in local tissue reactions.
 Strictly avoid intramuscular administration of Eovist® because it may cause myocyte necrosis and inflammation.